HyunjoonCho/DeepHyperion/DeepHyperion-FMNIST/README.md

 ### Input ###

 * A trained model in h5 format.
 The default one is in the folder `models`;
 * A list of seeds used for the input generation.
-In this implementation, the seeds are indexes of elements of the MNIST dataset.
+In this implementation, the seeds are indexes of elements of the FMNIST dataset.
 The default list is in the file `bootstraps_five`;
 * `properties.py` containing the configuration of the tool selected by the user.

 ### Run the Tool ###